container-storage-interface/spec/spec.md

 The status `details` MUST be empty.
 In the future, this spec may require `details` to return a machine-parsable protobuf message if the status `code` is not `OK` to enable CO's to implement smarter error handling and fault resolution.

-### Identity Service RPC
+### Versioned Service RPC

-Identity service RPCs allow a CO to negotiate an API protocol version that MAY be used for subsequent RPCs across all CSI services with respect to a particular CSI plugin.
+Versioned service RPCs allow a CO to negotiate an API protocol version that MAY be used for subsequent RPCs across all CSI services with respect to a particular CSI plugin.
 The general flow of the success case is as follows (protos illustrated in YAML for brevity):

 1. CO queries supported versions via Identity RPC.
 The CO is expected to gracefully handle, in the manner of its own choosing, the case wherein the returned `supported_versions` from the plugin are not supported by the CO.